- What a gateway does in plain language

 Compliance: PCI DSS in practical terms

 PCI DSS sets security standards for card data.
+Review the PCI Security Standards Council's official standards for current requirements.
 Using a hosted or tokenized flow shifts much liability to compliant providers—but you still must configure settings correctly, patch servers, and train staff not to copy card numbers into tickets or email.
 Treat compliance as ongoing hygiene, not a one-time checkbox.

 Choosing a gateway: decision checklist